Skip to Content

 Cycling

-Over the last twelve years Glasgow City Council has commissioned a count of cyclists and pedestrians entering and leaving the city centre.
-The graph below shows counts of cyclists moving into and out of the city centre based on this 2-day survey in the period 2009 - 2021.
+Over the last 12 years, Glasgow City Council has commissioned a count of cyclists and pedestrians entering and leaving the city centre.
+The graph below shows counts of cyclists moving into and out of the city centre based on this two-day survey in the period 2009-2021.

 There are several factors that may explain this rise.
-Glasgow's Mass Automated Cycle Hire (MACH) scheme was launched in June 2014 just prior to the start of the Commonwealth Games.
-The scheme initially provided 400 bikes for public hire at 31 locations across the city and with additional temporary sites at 6 Glasgow 2014 Commonwealth Games venues.
-Since then extra cycle hire stations in the east and south of the city have been added, as well as new bikes in September 2017 and again in August 2018.
-Since then the scheme has expanded further and now includes e-bikes.
+Glasgow's Mass Automated Cycle Hire (MACH) scheme was launched in June 2014, just prior to the start of the Commonwealth Games.
+The scheme initially provided 400 bikes for public hire at 31 locations across the city and with additional temporary sites at six Glasgow 2014 Commonwealth Games venues.
+Since then, extra cycle hire stations in the east and south of the city have been added, as well as new bikes in September 2017 and again in August 2018.
+The scheme has since expanded further and now includes e-bikes.

 The opening of the Tradeston (or Squiggly) bridge [location 31 on the map below], the completion of the West City Way (opened in 2013) and South West City Way (opened in 2015) and the developing South City Way, along with the success of the cycle hire scheme, are all likely to have contributed to rising cycle levels in the city.